 Tricia A. Keith

-Chair Executive Vice President, Chief of Staff and Corporate Secretary, Blue Cross Blue Shield of Michigan Tricia A. Keith is executive vice president, chief of staff and corporate secretary for Blue Cross Blue Shield of Michigan (BCBSM).
+Tricia A. Keith is Executive Vice President for Blue Cross Blue Shield of Michigan (BCBSM) and President of Emerging Markets.
 Keith is responsible for the administration and management of all things related to the BCBSM Board of Directors and selection councils.
-Keith’s current priority is supporting BCBSM’s Board of Directors through its transition of becoming a nonprofit mutual insurer and further demonstrating BCBSM’s commitment.
+Keith’s current priority is supporting BCBSM Board of Directors through its transition of becoming a nonprofit mutual insurer and further demonstrating BCBSM’s commitment.

 George P. Barnes, Jr.